SuperElastix/ElastixModelZoo/models/Par0039/README.md

 For groupwise registration one should use the following command line call:

-    elastix -f  -m  -p  -out
+    elastix -f <qMRI image> -m <qMRI image> -p <par filename> -out <output dir>

-where  is the entire group of images that are acquired in a single quantitative MRI acquisition.
+where 'qMRI image' is the entire group of images that are acquired in a single quantitative MRI acquisition.
 Note that the fixed and moving image should be the same.
 The fixed image is not used for the registration, but acts as a dummy to prevent elastix throwing error messages.
 When a mask is used to restrict the samples to be taken from a certain region, it can be added with -fMask.

 The reference frame for this alignment lies somewhere in between the transformations of all the images, due to the constraint applied to the transform parameters.
 For more information see [1].